HewlettPackard/terraform-provider-oneview/docs/r/hypervisor_cluster_profile.html.markdown

 * `state_reason` - Indicates the reason the resource in its current state.

 * `status` - Current status of this resource.
 Valid values include Unknown, OK, Disabled, Warning, Critical.

+* `type` - Uniquely identifies the type of the JSON object